How to talk about death and funeral planning

 Why is it important to talk about death and funerals?

-Our recent report on funeral costs found that less than 1% of people know all their loved one’s funeral preferences.
+Our recent report on funeral costs found that just 0.3% of people know all their loved one's funeral preferences.

-Only two in five are sure whether their partner would like a religious or non-religious ceremony, and just over half know if they’d want a burial or cremation.
+Only 1 in 3 knew if their loved one had wanted a religious or non-religious ceremony, and just half knew if they'd want a burial or cremation.

-We all think we know those closest, but in reality most of us are unsure about the send-off our loved ones would really like.
+We all think we know those closest to us.
+But in reality, most of us are unsure about the send-off our loved ones would really like.
+In fact, many of us haven't even considered what we'd like for our own send-off unless we've had to organise a funeral for someone else.

 Talking about what sort of funeral you'd like is the only way to be sure your family and friends know what to plan.
 Whatever your age, it's never too early to start the conversation about death and funerals.